SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 # ABAP Object Orientation

 > **💡 Note**<br>
-> This cheat sheet provides an overview on selected syntax options and concepts related to ABAP object orientation.
+> This ABAP cheat sheet provides an overview on selected syntax options and concepts related to ABAP object orientation.
 It is supported by code snippets and an executable example.
 They are **not** suitable as role models for object-oriented design.
 Their primary focus is on the syntax and functionality.
 For more details, refer to the respective topics in the ABAP Keyword Documentation.
-Find an overview in the topic [ABAP Objects - Overview](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_objects_oview.htm).
+Find an overview in the topic [ABAP Objects - Overview](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_objects_oview.htm).

 - [ABAP Object Orientation](#abap-object-orientation)
   - [Classes and Objects](#classes-and-objects)